-- Subscription Id, if the Create request includes the subscription to events about the MBS session.
+- a representation of the created MBS session status subscription, including the list of MBS session events successfully subscribed, the URI of the created subscription,and the expiry time after which the subscription becomes invalid, if the Create request includes the subscription to events about the MBS session and the subscription was created successfully.

 For a location dependent MBS service, the MB-SMF shall allocate a unique Area Session ID within the MBS session for the MBS Service Area.